Activism with verifiable electronic evidence.

 |---|---|---|

-| Legal Status | Simple Electronic Signature | Advanced Electronic Signature (AES) |
+| Signature Level | Simple Electronic Signature | Advanced Electronic Signature (AES) features |

 | Verification | Email (sometimes unverified) | OTP (Verified Identity) |